 The new Birthing Center at Good Samaritan Regional Medical Center

 Union State Bank Family Birthing Center represents Good Samaritan Regional Medical Center's commitment to provide our region’s growing families with the best care and most comfortable environment for one of life’s biggest events.

 The Union State Family Birthing Center features seven labor, delivery and recovery suites (LDRS), all with private baths and therapeutic showers with benches.
-Suites are furnished in soft pastel colors with beautiful oak floors and finishes.
-For your convenience and comfort, each room is equipped with a television, VCR, sleep chair, and beautiful scenic views.
+Suites are furnished in soft pastel colors with beautiful oak finishes.
+For your convenience and comfort, each room is equipped with a television, sleep chair, and beautiful scenic views.
 The Labor & Delivery wing also features an admission/triage area, six antepartum rooms and two surgical suites for C-Sections.
-There are 19 private mother/baby rooms, all with TVs, VCRS, refrigerators and sleep chairs and room for baby…whenever mother desires.
+There are 31 private mother/baby rooms, all with TVs, refrigerators and sleep chairs and room for baby…whenever mother desires.